Dear Loyola Community Member,

 - To be completely transparent: By coming to Loyola’s campuses, you indicate your acceptance of the risk that you could contract COVID-19.

-- Regardless of how the Fall 2020 semester begins and proceeds (e.g., fully on-campus, a combination of on-campus and remote experience, entirely remote), tuition and fees will remain the same.
+- Regardless of how the Spring 2021 semester begins and proceeds (e.g., fully on-campus, a combination of on-campus and remote experience, entirely remote), tuition and fees will remain the same.
 These payments are in exchange for learning, academic credits, and certain services that will be provided on campus, in a hybrid environment, or entirely remotely.
-As we did for the recently concluded Spring semester, room and board charges would be refunded in certain circumstances if on-campus learning/living is suspended.
-In addition, the University is offering students a three-week grace period on room and board beginning after the conclusion of the Campus Arrival Restriction Period (CARP).
-If students voluntarily decide during the first three weeks of classes that they want to move home and continue instruction remotely, we will refund their room and board expenses for the semester.
+As we did for the Spring 2020 and Fall 2020 semesters, room and board charges would be refunded in certain circumstances if on-campus learning/living is suspended.
+In addition, the University is offering students a two-week grace period on room and board beginning after the conclusion of the Campus Arrival Restriction Period (CARP).
+If students voluntarily decide during those two weeks that they want to move home and continue instruction remotely, we will refund their room and board expenses for the semester.